 What Is Porcelain Tile?

 Porcelain is actually a type of ceramic tile.
 Both are made from clay and then fired in a kiln, but porcelain uses a denser clay with a finer texture.
 Porcelain tiles are also fired at a much higher temperature, resulting in a harder, more durable tile that absorbs less water than a traditional ceramic tile.
 Why is this important?
 A porcelain tile will be able to withstand higher traffic and heavier loads on the floor, which is why you see porcelain tiles in many commercial settings.
 The other important factor is water absorption.
-The less than a tile material absorbs water, the less likely it is to expand and contract in extreme temperature changes and the less likely it is to move or crack once it is installed.
+The less a tile material absorbs water, the less likely it is to expand and contract in extreme temperature changes and the less likely it is to move or crack once it is installed.
 This is especially important if you want to use tile outdoors.

 What Are The Differences Between Porcelain And Ceramic Tiles?